-Under this scenario, students will receive instruction through a Digital Synchronous Learning (DSL) experience (online with the teacher and peers simultaneously).
+O Under this scenario, students will receive instruction through a balance of on-screen and off-screen lessons and activities that will be provided by Bemidji Area Schools teachers.
+These lessons and activities are designed to engage students in their grade level curriculum.
+Learning (DSL) experience (online with the teacher and peers simultaneously).
 Unlike last spring, students will be attending school on an established schedule as if they were attending school in the physical setting.
-Students will be expected to log-in and attend each course/grade level for which they are enrolled.
+Students will be expected to login and attend each course/grade level for which they are enrolled.
 If a student does not have internet access, access to a device or it is determined that participation in a DSL experience is not academically appropriate, alternative instructional delivery models may be implemented.